ajitkr504/collinsionAssignmentAjitKumar/README.md

 ### 3. Build the app

-For a WebView-based mobile app (e.g. Capacitor):
+For a WebView-based mobile app:
 ```bash
 npm run build
 npx cap sync